KathiSa/climateindoorsimulation/Endpoints.md

 ```

 Example Respone:
 The content of the response depends on the moment when this request is made.
-After the creation of the simulation id the response will only contain date of creation and idf_filename.
+After the creation of the simulation ID the response will only contain date of creation and idf_filename.
 After the user inserts the metadata and files, this variables will contain the information.
 ```
 {'csv_data': '',
  'date_of_creation': '2023-06-25-13:20',